simzes/simzes.github.io/_posts/2024-11-11-serial-config.md

 This code is somewhat complicated by the timeout implementation, and its disabling with the hold variable.
 It begins by waiting for the first three bytes: the opcode, then the two payload lengths.
 Once the total packet length is known and has been checked, it tries to parse each payload, then the newline command separator.
 All parsing functions (`wait_for_protocol_header`, `parse_length_field`, and `scan_through_newline`) return true in the case of timeout.

 ### Read and update workflows
-Aside from read and write commands, a few other commands allow the host to form an error-resilient, transactional workflow.
+Aside from read and write commands, a few other commands allow the host to form a resilient, transactional workflow.

 The first is a marco-polo command: the host sends a random byte sequence to the device, and expects to see the same byte sequence returned.
 This ensures both sides are synchronized.

 After reading the configuration, the host issues a hold command.
 When set, the update library waits indefinitely for follow-up writes; this allows the user to explore the configuration, make edits, and commit them to the device.
+This may be changed to a keep-alive command in the future.

 The command set supports transactional logic for updating the configuration.
 The device and host implement compare-and-swap logic around a transaction id.
 The host begins an update by reading the device's current id.
 The transaction commit command includes the current id; if this matches the device's view, it returns an incremented id.
 This protects the device against errant commits, and allows the host to see if the commit succeeded; even if the return packet is lost, the host can recover from this by reading and comparing the current id.
 If any errors are encountered before the commit, the device restores the configuration from storage and returns control to the client program.

 A recovery mechanism handles scenarios where the host and device encounter an error during reads or updates.
 Error reports are not expected in normal usage, but it is common in hobbyist electronics programming to print debug messages over serial; this may fill the host's buffer with unrecognizable data when it firsts opens a serial connection.
 (Either party may also be misprogrammed.)
 If the host or device encounter an error, they issue a long synchronization sequence made up of 0s.
 Either party can start this sequence, and both expect the other to follow.

 The string of 0s provides some hope of a recovering from mis-aligned buffers.
 The sync sequence is twice as long as any packet, and will transition a protocol parser out of payload wait.
 (1200 0s has been chosen as the sync length: 255 is the maximum length of a payload body.
 There are two, for 510 total bytes.
-This is roughly doubled to create a distinguishable sequence of 600.)
+600 is a distinguishable sequence, and is doubled to account for possible payload consumption.)
 Once this occurs, a byte of 0 will eventually form the start of an interpreted packet; luckily, 0 has been reserved as an invalid opcode.
 Scanning into and counting this region of 0s can be done without additional memory, aside from the state as being in synchronization.
 After this sequence, any update must restart.
 If the device does not count this sequence, it will time out and return to the client code.

 ## A Schema-to-UI Interpreter
-The user interface program is written by hand, and dynamically interprets a schema to a visual interface that can explore and edit that schema.
+The user interface program is written by hand, and dynamically interprets a schema to a visual interface that can explore and edit an instance of the schema.
 The interpreter is written in javascript, executing in the vue framework over node, and packaged for desktop environments with electron.
 (Bluetooth and mobile support are possible in the future.)

 Every collection type in the schema generates two corresponding interface resources.
 The first is an editing panel that occupies most of the window, and displays the collection's primitive values as editable fields.
 Edits are validated according to the schema type (integer, string, etc).
 List elements can be added, moved, or deleted.
 List of characters are a special case; instead of listing each element separately, these are presented as one text box.